 The kidnapping defense attorneys at the Aron Law Firm have a keen understanding of the Santa Barbara courts and a vast knowledge of California’s penal system.
 If you or someone you love has been arrested or charged with kidnapping, contact us as soon as possible.
 After learning the circumstances surrounding your case, we may be able to help devise a defense strategy that may result in the most favorable possible outcome.

 The Aron Law Firm is managed by William M. Aron, who served as the former Deputy District Attorney in the San Francisco Bay Area.
 He brings his insight and experience from prosecuting hundreds of criminal cases in protecting the rights and freedoms of his clients in Santa Barbara who face serious criminal offenses.
-To speak with him about your Santa Barbara kidnapping offense, schedule a free and confidential consultation by completing our contact form or calling (805) 618-1768.
+To speak with him about your Santa Barbara kidnapping offense, schedule a confidential consultation by completing our contact form or calling (805) 500-0867.